G20 set to dilute big powers' demands on currencies

 "If the Japanese increase their domestic demand it will help Indonesia, especially from the export side," said Hartadi Sarwono, deputy central bank governor.

-Others have noted that the United States has created vast amounts of new money just as the Bank of Japan has, although Federal Reserve Chairman Ben Bernanke said the U.S. central bank was acting in line with the G7 statement, "using domestic policy tools to advance domestic objectives".
+Others have noted that the United States has created new money just as the Bank of Japan has, although Federal Reserve Chairman Ben Bernanke insisted the U.S. central bank was acting in line with the G7 statement, "using domestic policy tools to advance domestic objectives".

+Bank of Japan Governor Masaaki Shirakawa said he would defend Tokyo's bold approach to monetary easing, saying the policies were aimed at stabilising the domestic economy.
+He also said the bout of yen weakness merely reflected receding risk aversion among investors globally.

 GROWTH VS AUSTERITY